secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/advgitlabcicdhandsonlab5.md

 1. Select your preferred option, then select **Commit** to source branch.

-After doing this, you will now be able to merge your merge request!
+After doing this, you will now be able to merge your merge request.

 ## Lab Guide Complete